Prevention. Wellness. Treatment.

 11. What is Basti in Ayurvedic diabetes treatment?

-13. Is diabetes caused only by sugar?
+13. Is diabetes caused only by sugar intake?

 15. Can children develop diabetes?

-19. Does lack of sleep affect diabetes?
+19. Does sleep affect ayurvedic treatment for diabetes outcomes?

 2. Can diabetes happen to anyone?